-The text of the temporary regulations also serves as the text of the proposed regulations set forth in the notice of proposed rulemaking on this subject in the Proposed Rules section of this issue of the Federal Register (§1.752-6 of the proposed Income Tax Regulations).
+The text of the temporary regulations also serves as the text of the proposed regulations (REG-106736-00) set forth in this issue of the Bulletin (§1.752-6 of the proposed Income Tax Regulations).
 As part of that notice of proposed rulemaking, §1.752-7 of the proposed Income Tax Regulations is being issued to carry out the directive of section 309(c) of the Act with respect to assumptions of liabilities occurring on or after June 24, 2003.
 The proposed regulations conform the application of section 358(h) to partnerships by providing a basis reduction upon an event that separates the partner from the liability rather than on assumption of the liability by the partnership and by adopting certain exceptions.
-Section 1.752-7(j) of the proposed Income Tax Regulations allows a partnership to elect to apply §1.752-7 of the proposed Income Tax Regulations and related proposed provisions to assumptions of liabilities occurring after

-October 18, 1999, and before June 24, 2003, in lieu of applying §1.752-6T of the temporary Income Tax Regulations to this period.
+Section 1.752-7(j) of the proposed Income Tax Regulations allows a partnership to elect to apply §1.752-7 of the proposed Income Tax Regulations and related proposed provisions to assumptions of liabilities occurring after October 18, 1999, and before June 24, 2003, in lieu of applying §1.752-6T of the temporary Income Tax Regulations to this period.